exadel-inc/esl/src/modules/esl-trigger/README.md

 - `a11y-target` - selector of inner target element to place aria attributes.
 Uses trigger itself if blank

+- `a11y-label-active` - value of aria-label for active state

-- `a11y-label` - values of aria-label for active/inactive state
+- `a11y-label-inactive` - value of aria-label for inactive state

 - `show-delay` - show delay value (number in ms or `none`)